Vic Toweel

-Victor "Vic" Anthony Toweel (12 January 1928 – 15 August 2008) was a South African boxer and former undisputed World bantamweight champion.
+Victor "Vic" Anthony Toweel (12 January 1928 – 15 August 2008) was a South African boxer and former Undisputed World Bantamweight Champion.
 He was the first South African to hold a world title.

 Personal

 Victor Anthony Toweel was born on 12 January 1928 in Benoni, South Africa.
-He was the second eldest of six brothers and the son of Michael Joseph Toweel, who was of Lebanese descent.
+He was the second eldest of five brothers and the son of Michael Joseph Toweel, who was of Lebanese descent.

 Toweel's father, better known as Pappa Mike, taught his sons, Jimmy, Victor, Fraser, Willie and Allan the basic rudiments of boxing and forged a family legacy in a makeshift corrugated iron gymnasium in the backyard of his home in Benoni.
 All of the Toweel brothers achieved success in the boxing world: Willie won an Olympic bronze medal and fought for a world title, Allan was a top trainer, Maurice an outstanding matchmaker and Jimmy a South African champion.

 Toweel was an instinctive boxer who, at his best, flaunted incredible stamina, perfect balance and a blazing work ethic.
 His greatest asset as a fighter was his ability to throw non-stop batteries of punches without tiring.